 Years 7-10 English

-To meet the learning needs of all students, the Years 7-10 English courses follow the requirements of the Western Australian Curriculum and Assessment Outline as mandated by The School Curriculum and Standards Authority.
+Years 7-10 English courses follow the Western Australian Curriculum and Assessment Outline requirements as mandated by The School Curriculum and Standards Authority.

-At Ashdale Secondary College, we believe that the study of English is central to the learning and development of all young Australians.
+At Ashdale Secondary College, the study of English is central to the learning and development of all young Australians.
 It helps create confident communicators, imaginative thinkers and informed citizens.
-It is through the study of English that individuals learn to analyse, understand, communicate with and build relationships with others and with the world around them.
-The study of English helps young people develop the knowledge and skills needed for education, training and the workplace.
+Through the study of English, individuals learn to analyse, understand, communicate with and build relationships with others and the world around them.
+Studying English helps young people develop the knowledge and skills needed for education, training and the workplace.
 It helps them become ethical, thoughtful, informed and active members of society.
-In this light, it is clear that the Australian Curriculum: English plays an important part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia’s future.
+In this light, it is clear that the Australian Curriculum: English plays an essential part in developing the understanding, attitudes and capabilities of those who will take responsibility for Australia’s future.

-Although Australia is a linguistically and culturally diverse country, participation in many aspects of Australian life depends on effective communication in Standard Australian English.
-In addition, proficiency in English is invaluable globally.
+Although Australia is linguistically and culturally diverse, participation in many aspects of Australian life depends on effective communication in Standard Australian English.
+Also, proficiency in English is invaluable globally.
 The Australian Curriculum: English contributes both to nation-building and to internationalisation.

 The Australian Curriculum: English also helps students to engage imaginatively and critically with literature to expand the scope of their experience.
-Aboriginal and Torres Strait Islander peoples have contributed to Australian society and to its contemporary literature and its literary heritage through their distinctive ways of representing and communicating knowledge, traditions and experience.
-The Australian Curriculum: English values, respects and explores this contribution.
+Aboriginal and Torres Strait Islander peoples have contributed to Australian society, its contemporary literature, and its literary heritage through their distinctive ways of representing and communicating knowledge, traditions and experience.
+The Australian Curriculum: English values, respects, and explores this contribution.
 It also emphasises Australia’s links to Asia.